instead-hub/instead/doc/stead3-en.md

 		w.cut = true
 		return
 	end
 	return false;
 end
 ```

-In this case, use Apple only handles one situation -- effect on Apple.
+In this case, use for knife only handles one situation -- effect on using knife on Apple.
 In
 other cases, the handler returns false and the engine will call the default:
 game.use.

-But it is better if you will register the action in default of a knife:
+But it is better if you will add default message in use handler:

 ```
 use = function(s, w)